Three periods: Breaking down penalty numbers for Penguins' Crosby

 Ol' College Try

-A bracket buster in NCAA Division I men's hockey brought smiles to the faces of two Penguins and disappointed three others last week.
+A bracket buster in NCAA Division I men's hockey brought smiles to two Penguins and disappointed three others last week.

-Notre Dame, the alma mater of Bryan Rust and Ian Cole, took down Hockey East conference rival Massachusetts-Lowell in the quarterfinals of the NCAA tournament on March 26.
-The Irish's 3-2 win represented a big breakthrough against the River Hawks, who count Scott Wilson, Ron Hainsey and Chad Ruhwedel among their alumni.
+Notre Dame, the alma mater of Bryan Rust and Ian Cole, took down Hockey East conference rival Massachusetts-Lowell in the quarterfinals of the NCAA Tournament on March 26.

+The Irish's 3-2 win represented a breakthrough against the River Hawks, who count Scott Wilson, Ron Hainsey and Chad Ruhwedel among their alumni.

 Massachusetts-Lowell entered the game as a favorite after topping Notre Dame, 5-1, in the Hockey East championship March 17.
-The teams split their regular-season meetings.

-Prior to this season, the Irish had a 1-7-2 record against the River Hawks dating back to 2013-14, their inaugural year as conference rivals.
+Prior to this season, the Irish had a 1-7-2 record against the River Hawks dating to 2013-14, their inaugural year as conference rivals.

 overtime